kyerpotts/MilkyVim/README.md

 Introduction

-Welcome to my MilkyVim!
+Welcome to MilkyVim!
 This project aims to simplify the setup of language servers (LSPs) and debuggers for popular programming languages, enabling new users to get up and running with a full IDE-like Neovim experience with minimal downtime.
 Features

     Easy LSP Setup: Pre-configured Language Server Protocol (LSP) support for a variety of popular programming languages.